zanechua/website/src/posts/09-reduce-react-native-xcode-build-time.md

 ---
-slug: "reduce-react-native-xcode-build-time"
+slug: 'reduce-react-native-xcode-build-time'
-date: "2021-07-19"
+date: '2021-07-19'
-featuredImage: "../images/featured/reduce-react-native-xcode-build-time.png"
+featuredImage: '../images/featured/reduce-react-native-xcode-build-time.png'
-title: "Reduce React Native XCode build time"
+title: 'Reduce React Native XCode build time'
-tags: ["xcode", "mobile app", "ios", "react-native", "dev ops"]
+tags: ['xcode', 'mobile app', 'ios', 'react-native', 'dev ops']
 ---

 This was a tough cookie to crack for me.
 I've been annoyed with how the iOS builds of the [KopiRun](https://kopirun.com) app take like 45minutes to build in AppCenter and was trying to figure out a way to cache the `DerivedData` that gets compiled when you build the app.